Blame the Controller

 This project was made as part of a 24-hour game jam, ran by interns of the Summer Internship Program at MassDiGI.
 The idea of this game was around in my head for a while and it was perfect for a game jam project.
 It also allowed me to learn a lot of how to properly scope a game in such a limited amount of time, although thankfully I was able to get everything implemented that I had initially hoped on.

-Blame the Controller is meant to be unfair to the player, although that is only up to a point.
-The game was meant to have chosen a random letter key for all inputs, but for left and right movement this would have been confusing.
-In that random system, the left input could have been on the right side of the keyboard, and vice versa.
+Blame the Controller was designed to make you panic, but as I tested it I knew it needed to be more lenient.
+The game was meant to have chosen a random letter key for all inputs, but for left and right movement this would have been confusing due to left and right inputs potentially being on opposite sides of the keyboard.
 Instead, the game chooses the left movement input from the left 13 keys on the keyboard, and the right movement input is picked from the right 13 keys on the keyboard.
 After this, the jump input is chosen from any of the remaining keys.
-This hidden design helped give the challenge that I was hoping for while preventing any unnecessary confusion for the player.
+This hidden design kept the feel of panic I intended while not being outright unfair to the player.

 Blame the Controller can be downloaded for free on itch.io.